slchangtw/slchangtw.github.io/content/posts/20230928_python_clean_code_naming_comment_function.md

 tags: ["Python"]
 ---

-Writing Clean code aims to make the code easy to read, understand, and maintain.
-It is a good practice to follow the principle of clean code when writing Python code.
-In this article, I will share some principles of clean Python code in naming, commenting and functons.
+Writing clean code is a fundamental goal to enhance code readability, comprehension, and maintainability.
+It is considered a best practice to adhere to clean code principles when developing in Python.
+In this article, we will explore key principles of clean Python code, focusing on naming conventions, commenting practices, and function design.
 <!--more-->

 # Naming